 - the /xmlrpc.php file that was temporarily blocked on our end;

 Error 403 Forbidden Request forbidden by administrative rules indicates that the request has been blocked in one of the security services used on our server.
 So if you receive it on your website, contact our support team for further investigation.

 Blank page on the website

 It is usually caused by PHP errors which you can check in the error_log file located in the domain web root directory.
 The output contains a lot of useful information: path, database schema, exact file and line where the error appears, etc.

 PHP Selector also allows you to enable error reporting right on your website page.
-You should switch display_errors to ON in PHP Settings:
+You should checkmark display_errors in PHP Options: